CristianPereyraDev/crypto-arbitrage-notificator-web-page/README.md

 ## Features

-- 💨 Real-time cryptocurrency prices from various exchanges.
+- :hourglass: Real-time cryptocurrency prices from various exchanges.
-- 🌙 Allow set up push notifications for a symbol and a minimum profit.
+- :bell: Allow set up push notifications for a symbol and a minimum profit.
-- 📱 Responsive design.
+- :iphone: Responsive design.